Glossary

 MNR

-Multi-Node Routing allows multiple event brokers to be networked together so that Direct messages published from clients connected to one event broker can be delivered to clients connected to other event brokers.
+Multi-Node Routing (MNR) allows multiple event brokers to be networked together so that Direct messages published from clients connected to one event broker can be delivered to clients connected to other event brokers.
 For more information, see Multi-Node Routing.

 Modeled Event Mesh